open-closet-hannover/open-closet-hannover.github.io/en/about.md

 title: About
 ---

 We open the closet for you!
-A closet for all QTINA\* people.
+A closet for all TINAQ\* people.
 These are people who are trans\*, for example.
 Or inter\*.
 Or non-binary.
 Or agender.
 Or who are not sure yet.

-You can try out tools with us.
-Tools can be for example: tucking underwear, packers, binders, breast prostheses.
-Tools can make life easier for inter\*, trans\* and non-binary people.
+You can try out gear with us.
+Gear can be for example: tucking underwear, packers, binders, breast prostheses.
+Gear can make life easier for inter\*, trans\* and non-binary people.
 You can come by.
 You can try things out.
 You don’t have to be trans\* for that.
-Or know what QTINA\* means.
+Or know what TINAQ\* means.
 You are very welcome.

-It is difficult to get such tools.
-It’s even harder to know what size fits well.
-Or which tool fits well.
-That’s why there are supposed to be tools at Queerpunkt.
-You can try them out there soon.
+It can be difficult to get such gear.
+It can be hard to know what size fits well.
+Or which gear fits well.
+That’s why there is gear at Queerpunkt.
+You can try it out there.
 The Queerpunkt is in Hanover.
-You will find more information here soon.
-There we will write when you can come to Queerpunkt.
-And how you can try out the tools there.
-Feel free to follow us for more info.
+You can try on the gear at our opening times.
+You can find it here.
+You can also contact us, if you prefer to come alone.
+Or together with people you know.
+We can find an appointment.
+Our email adress is [info@open-closet.org](mailto:info@open-closet.org).

 We will be there and help you.
-You can talk to us about the tools.
+You can talk to us about the gear.

-We’re gathering information.
 If you have questions, come to us.
 Maybe we can help you.

-There will also be craft days.
-Some of the tools you can make by yourself.
-We want to learn that together.

 We also collect donations.
 Maybe you have a product that you don’t need.
 Then you can give it to us.
 We will put it in the Queerpunkt.
 Then other people can try it out.